csimms3/1d-physics-engine/README.md

 # 1d-physics-engine
-Simple 1-dimensional physics simulator.

-Currently only the 1d physics (non-oop) is functional, may complete the 2d version at some point in the future
+Currently only the 1d physics (non-oop) is functional, the 2d version is a WIP.